I love giving information and insight on the best gadgets out there.

 - Cons: Scroll wheel can be finicky

-This is another great long distance wireless mouse from Microsoft that combines great functionality with a beautiful, minimalist design.
+This is a great long-distance wireless mouse from Microsoft that combines great functionality with a beautiful, minimalist design.

 Secondly, you'll notice the unique curved design.
-This mouse can be folded flat to store it more easily.
+This mouse can be folded flat for easy storage.
 The wireless receiver is a tiny USB connector that attaches under the mouse magnetically when not in use.

-The wireless range for this mouse is around 30', which is enough to let you use it from across a pretty large room.
-Definitely one of my top picks both aesthetically and functionally.
+The wireless range for this mouse is around 30 feet, which is enough to let you use it from across a pretty large room.
+It is definitely one of my top picks both aesthetically and functionally.